What are the different types of survey?

 Advice can be given on specific items if required, and if further specialist investigation is thought necessary this will be stated in the report.
 The report may also offer you some limited recourse should the surveyor (acting on your behalf, rather than the lender’s), be negligent.

-Homebuyer’s Reports are most suitable for houses built using regular construction methods during the last 80 years, and up to approximately 2,000 square feet / 185 square metres.
+Homebuyer’s Reports are most suitable for houses built using regular construction methods during the last 80 years, and up to approximately 2,000 square feet / 185 square meters.

 3. Building Survey (Level 3)